 The Distinguished Contribution to Accounting Literature Award was created to recognize accounting research of exceptional merit that has significantly impacted the discipline over a period of at least five years.
 For 2017, the AAA is honored to be able to bestow this award to Linda Smith Bamber, John (Xuefeng) Jiang, and Isabel Yanyan Wang.

-Lakewood Ranch, FL, June 12, 2017- The American Accounting Association (AAA) is pleased to announce that the 2017 Innovation in Accounting Education Award will be awarded to Gráinne Oates and Dan Hunter for their work, “Quitch,” a content-neutral gamified mobile learning platform.
-This AAA award, which is sponsored by the Ernst & Young Foundation, will be presented to the winners in the form of unique glass art pieces and a monetary prize at the Wednesday plenary on August 9, 2017 at the AAA Annual Meeting in San Diego, CA.
+Lakewood Ranch, FL, August 9, 2017- The American Accounting Association (AAA) is pleased to announce that the 2017 Innovation in Accounting Education Award was awarded to Gráinne Oates and Dan Hunter for their work, “Quitch,” a content-neutral gamified mobile learning platform.
+This AAA award, which is sponsored by the Ernst & Young Foundation, was presented to the winners in the form of unique glass art pieces and a monetary prize at the Wednesday plenary on August 9, 2017 at the AAA Annual Meeting in San Diego, CA.

 Gráinne Oates is a Senior Lecturer in Accounting at Swinburne Business School and is the CEO of Quitch (http://quitch.com/).
 As well as teaching accounting in Australia, she has sought international experience and has taught in Vietnam and Singapore.
 She is motivated to improve the student learning experience and outcomes for students.
 She achieves this through the on-going development and use of innovative technologies and teaching methods for which she has received a number of awards.
 Dr. Oates is the originator of the idea behind Quitch, a content-neutral gamified mobile learning platform.
 In addition, she works with a team to conduct research and provide empirical evidence on the benefits of innovative technologies in education.
 She publishes on topics relating to learning and teaching with a special focus on teaching innovations to enhance the student experience and learning outcomes.